FPL Insulation Rebates 2026 — How Naples & Fort Myers Homeowners Save

 FPL's energy efficiency rebate programs exist because better-insulated homes put less strain on the power grid.
 From FPL's perspective, it's cheaper to help you reduce demand than to build more generation capacity.
 From your perspective, it means money back on an upgrade that also reduces your monthly energy bill.

-The catch: not every contractor can get you access to these rebates.
+Not every contractor can get you access to these rebates.
 You need to work with an FPL Preferred Insulation Contractor.
 Ideal Insulation Inc. is one.

 What FPL Rebates Are Available for Insulation?